brave/qa-resources/wikitemplate-ReducedDesktop.md

 - [ ] Verify that none of the reward endpoints are being contacted when a user visits a media publisher (`youtube.com`, `reddit.com`, `twitter.com`, `github.com`) and hasn't interacted with rewards
   - [ ] Verify that `rewards.brave.com`, `pcdn.brave.com`, `grant.rewards.brave.com` or `api.rewards.brave.com` are not being contacted
 - [ ]  Verify Rewards balance shows correct BAT and USD value
-- [ ]  Verify you are able to restore an old Rewards profile
 - [ ]  Verify actions taken (claiming grant, tipping, auto-contribute) display in panel transactions list
 - [ ]  Verify when you click on the BR panel while on a site, the panel displays site specific information (site favicon, domain, attention %)
 - [ ]  Verify you are able to make one-time tip and they display in tips panel